 Dahlonega Square Hotel & Villas

-Also near the square, the Dahlonega Square Hotel & Villas can accommodate couples and groups in their varying sized rooms.
+Also near the square, the Dahlonega Square Hotel & Villas can accommodate couples and groups.
 Made up of 1800s buildings, there are guest rooms in the main building and self-serviced villas with full kitchens.

 Yellow Daisy Bed and Breakfast

 Set in a 1915 farmhouse, the Yellow Daisy Bed and Breakfast has been carefully preserved.
 The four rooms are only two blocks from the square and a few minutes from the area’s wineries.
 Innkeepers live onsite and are around to assist guests.

 The Cavender Creek Cabins are on a full-service resort that is home to a stocked pond and creek.
 The cabins have central heat and fireplaces, as well as air conditioning, hot tubs, satellite television and full kitchens.